Jagatheeswariravi/Book-recommendation-system/README.md

 # Book-recommendation-system
-Recommends a book based on your previous taste

-This project is a recommendation system that as built using Natural language processing and recommends a new book that matches your books' taste
+This project is a recommendation system that was built using Natural language processing and recommends a new book that matches your books' taste